tharhtetsan/tharhtetsan/README.md

+####  Here is my current work:
-  - 🌱 I’m currently learning AI/RL .
+  - 🌱 I’m currently learning about Federated learning (FedML) 🤖.
-  - 👯 I’m looking to collaborate on Streaming AI Application.
+  - 👯 I’m looking to collaborator for Streaming AI Application.
-  - 🤔 I’m looking for help with Streaming AI Application.
+  - 🤔 I’m passionate to discuss about  Reinforcement learning (RL) 🦾 and its capability for our future.

 I'm always open to interesting conversations and collaboration :